-The Office of the Superintendent of Public Works now issues permits for a variety of uses on the Ithaca Commons.
+The Planning Department issues permits for a variety of uses on the Ithaca Commons.
 Please click a link below for more information about that permit.

 - Commons Use Permit (small events and pavilion rental)